Shadow569/Diaared/README.md

 Signs the user out of the web application and destroys the session variables

+#register.php

+A page for users to register

+#register_post.php

+Handles user registration requests

+#title.php

+Retrieves the title of the diary the signed user has

 #Version

-This is version 1.1.0 stable
+This is version 1.1.5 stable